 For more validated medical information download Medical Reference.
 This application by the University of Maryland Medical Center provides information on symptoms, injury, disease, surgery, nutrition, special topics, poison, and medical tests.
 Cost: Free

 Medscape is a medical information app you can use if your iPhone is unable to connect to the internet.
 You also have the option to download more than 40,000 clinical reference articles directly into your phone.
 This is a WebMD app that can be used for point-of-care service that includes information on procedures and protocols.
 Just like another popular app Epocrates, Medscape provides drug information including dosing, indications, drug interactions, adverse effects, contraindications, and mechanism of action.
 This can be a useful program while studying for pharmacology or while you are working in the hospital.
 Cost: Free

 The Neuromind app provides a listing of neurological scores and assessment tools, but you probably will not use most these resources unless you are a neurology or neurosurgery resident.
 However, click on the "Other" tab, and you can view convenient images to assist you with your neuroanatomy courses or to better demonstrate neurological information to some of your patients.
 Cost: Free

 Wikipedia is a staple resource for many students.
 Wikipedia is a multilingual, web-based, free-content encyclopedia.
 Download this app for convenient access to this supplemental learning tool to any medical education.
 However, since Wikipedia content is continuously being created and updated, be aware that some content can contain misinformation.
 Cost: Free

 Council of Student Members, Southern Region Representative

-Louisiana State University - New Orleans School of Medicine, Class
+Louisiana State University - New Orleans School of Medicine, Class of 2013

-July 2011 Issue of IMpact
+Back to July 2011 Issue of IMpact